What Is Section 8 Company?

 - There can be fine, not less than INR 10 lakhs and extending up to INR 1 crore, and

-- No need for a Company Secretary – Section 8 Companies are not required to appoint a corporate secretary.
-This relaxation leads to lower costs for Section 8 Companies, but it also leads to a less work opportunity for Company Secretaries.
+- No need for a Company Secretary – Section 8 Companies are not required to appoint a company secretary.
+This relaxation leads to lower costs for Section 8 companies

-- No minimum paid-up capital – Same as private Companies, Section 8 Companies no longer need any minimum paid up capital.
+- No minimum paid-up capital – Same as private limited and public limited companies, Section 8 companies no longer need any minimum paid-up capital.

 - No need for minutes – There has to be no statutory requirement for recording proceedings of records of a meeting or minutes maintained.